Manuel Iturra: Udinese

 On 23 July 2015, Iturra joined Udinese Calcio, which like Granada was also owned by Italian businessman Giampaolo Pozzo.
 His maiden Serie A match was on 23 August, and he played the entire 1–0 away defeat of Juventus FC.

 Iturra signed a six-month loan deal with Rayo Vallecano on 30 January 2016.
 He made just four starts during his brief stay.

 Later years

 On 4 June 2016, Iturra left Europe agreeing to a contract with Mexico's Club Necaxa.
 He returned to Spain two years later, joining Villarreal CF for free and leaving the club by mutual consent on 2 January 2019.

 In July 2021, Iturra was appointed youth manager of UD San Pedro, a small club in the Province of Málaga.

-In the 2021–2022 season, Iturra played for Atlético Marbellí in the Segunda Andaluza Málaga, making 7 appearances.
+In the 2021–2022 season, Iturra played for CD Atlético Marbellí in the Segunda Andaluza, making 7 appearances.

 International career

 Iturra made his debut for Chile on 17 August 2005, against Peru.
 On 24 May of the following year, he scored the game's only goal in a friendly with the Republic of Ireland.

 Iturra represented the nation at the 2007 Copa América in Venezuela, helping the side to the quarter-finals.